waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Critical Issues & Current Plan
 ### Immobilized at (3, 1) in Player's Neighbor's House
 - **Problem:** I am completely stuck at (3, 1).
-All movement attempts (Up, Down, Left, Right) have been blocked for multiple turns, even onto adjacent `FLOOR` tiles.
+All movement attempts (Up, Down, Left, Right) and turning attempts have been blocked for multiple turns.
 This is accompanied by a major visual/state desync (screen shows Route 46, game state is Player's Neighbor's House).
 - **Hypothesis:** The game is in a soft-locked state.
-Standard movement is impossible.
+Standard movement and interaction are impossible.
 - **Failed Attempts:**
-    1. Moving Up, Down, Left, or Right.
+    1. Moving (Up, Down, Left, Right).
-    2. Following the 'maze-solving' hint (walking into wall, turning right were both blocked).
-    3. Using 'Start' and 'Select' buttons (no effect).
-- **New Strategy:** Since movement is impossible, I must try other inputs.
-My next action will be to press 'A' to attempt to interact with the `TOWN_MAP` object directly in front of me.
-If that fails, I will systematically try interacting with every adjacent tile.
+    2. Turning (by attempting to move).
+    3. Maze-solving hint (failed as turning is impossible).
+    4. Menu buttons ('Start', 'Select').
+    5. Interaction button ('A' while facing TOWN_MAP).
+- **New Strategy:** I have now systematically tested every standard input except for the 'B' button.
+My next action is to press 'B' to see if it can cancel or otherwise alter this glitched state.